 2. Living conditions.
 Factory-farmed turkeys are bred indoors in climate-regulated cages.
 Discouraging the birds from moving too much keeps their meat tender, but the cramped quarters provoke fighting.
 Their upper beaks are clipped to avoid injuries.

 Turkey distributors often deliver the young chicks and then return to collect the grown birds.
 Distributors outsource this process to the lowest bidder.
 Competition in this specialized trade keeps costs low.
 The process of engorging turkeys has grown.
-Between 1965 and 2005, the weight of the average turkey increased by 4% annually and rose 57% from 18 to 28.2 pounds.
+Between 1965 and 2005, the weight of the average turkey increased by about 1% annually and rose 57% from 18 to 28.2 pounds .
 The time to raise factory-farmed turkeys has also changed.
 From 33 weeks in 1970, the process has shortened to just 20 weeks.

 Cramped factory conditions cause diseases to spread quickly, so the turkeys are given a heavy diet of antibiotics in their feed.
 The drugs are transmitted into the final product consumed.
 According to the Centers for Disease Control and Prevention, the prevalence of antibiotics in factory-farmed food has contributed to the rise of antibiotic-resistant diseases.